 - learn about options to prepay or pay on shorter schedule;

 - learn Debt Management strategies, including the options and consequences of loan consolidation;

 - learn about tax benefits available to borrowers;

 - learn how their Master Promissory Note was used;

 - learn what the Student Loan Ombudsman's office can do for them;

 - are provided with information about NSLDS; and

 - are reminded that the the borrower must repay the full amount of the loan regardless of whether the borrower completes Hampshire's program, is unable to obtain employment upon completion, or is otherwise dissatisfied with or did not receive the educational or other services the borrower purchased from the school.

-Students attending an exit counseling session will be given an opportunity to ask questions about their rights and responsibilities as a federal loan borrower.
+Students attending a group exit counseling session will be given an opportunity to ask questions about their rights and responsibilities as a federal loan borrower.